jkomoros/CASsim/README.md

 You do **not** need to create `types/dashed-simulator-name.GENERATED.js`.
 Then, run `npm run generate` and it will generate that file for you.
 Be sure to check in `src/simulators/types/dashed-simulator-name.GENERATED.js` into source control!

+From this point on, ever time you update the object emitted by your simulator's optionConfig, you should regenerate types. `npm run generate` does a lot of extra steps to ensure it works, but `npm run generate:update-types` will do the two steps you need faster for just updating an existing type.

 ### Simulator Class

 Your customizable simulator is a class that must have the methods described below.
 Note that the `BaseSimulator` class provides stubs for most of these.